axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md

     ```

-    The {{% productparam "abbrev" %}} application will log to the console, so you will see any potential error that may occur during startup.
+    The {{% param "product.abbrev" %}} application will log to the console, so you will see any potential error that may occur during startup.

     The following example output displays that an empty disk-buffer file has been created and the connection to the remote destination has been established.